Code-Institute-Submissions/justus-ai-leksands-oudoor-workout_OctResub/README.md

    ##FEATURE LEFT TO IMPLEMENT
    ##TESTING
    #VALIDATING TESTING
-   ### html YTESTED THROW W3C VALIDATOR
+   ### html TESTED THROW W3C VALIDATOR
+   tested throgh wrc validot and saw that i had to add the en language to the top of the tml link.

    ###CSSS TESTING THOUGH JUGSAW VALIDATOR
    ##UNFIXED BUGS

    #DEPLOYMENT
+   This project was developed using gitpod. in the hosting platform of github to eploy this page to github pages, the following steps were taken:
+   1.log into github,fom the list of the repositories, select https://orange-capybara-2xrrdpq3.ws-eu08.gitpod.io/ 2.from the menu item at the top of the page press settings, 3.scroll down to the guthub pages section
+   4.under source, click the dropdown menu labelled none and select master banch.
+   5.on selecting master branch, the page is automatically refreshed m the website is now deployed 6.scroll back down to github pages to retriee the link to the deployed pages.

  This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

  #CREDITS
- The structure of the webiste was inspired by the love runniing website created through code institute's tutorials.
+ The structure of the webiste was inspired by the love runniing website created through code institute's tutorials.this is becuase my project targets the smame topic of working out .
  The background image  Photo by <a href="https://unsplash.com/@imatbagjagumilar?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Imat Bagja Gumilar</a> on <a href="https://unsplash.com/s/photos/forest?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Instructions on how to implement form validation on the Sign Up page was taken from the love running website from code institutes instrctionals tutorial, i thought it matched perfeclty whith what my qebsite inteneded to do.
-The icons in the footer were taken from Font Awesome and avarity of tutorials on Media
+The icons in the footer were taken from Font Awesome and a varity of tutorials on social media advantages being a aprt of my website.
-The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

 .